 When you approach remodeling your historic home, it’s tempting to want to fine tune flourishes first.
 For instance, you might come in with a plan for the gorgeous new shaker kitchen cabinets you’ll purchase or the original mantelpiece millwork you want to replicate in other areas of your home.
 These “extras” are fine to ideate, but they shouldn’t be the first thing you address.

 Instead, prioritize maintenance.
 Check to ensure that your roofing, windows, floors, and masonry are all structurally sound, and be sure to immediately address any compromised areas.
 Don’t forget to check for radon, asbestos, and lead paint as well before tackling your long-term goals.
-If you’re not sure how to identify maintenance issues that should be addressed, ask your contractor to do a building walk-through with you.

 Watch for Water Damage